Empowering Minds

 TRANSFORMING LIVES

-Kamitei Foundation is a Tanzanian-grown organisation transforming the educational landscape in rural communities across Tanzania.
+Kamitei Foundation is a Tanzanian-grown non-profit organisation transforming the education landscape in rural communities across Tanzania.

-Our mission is to instil lasting positive change, fostering a culture where education becomes the cornerstone of progress for generations to come.
+Our mission is to improve educational opportunities and by doing so instil lasting positive change, fostering a culture where education becomes the cornerstone of progress for generations to come.

 OUR CHALLENGES